Master Agreement (E204CW)

 b.
 "Indemnitees" means Customer and its directors, officers, and employees.

 c.
-"Infringement Claim(s)" means any Claim alleging that Customer's use of or access to Esri Offerings or Services infringe a patent, copyright, trademark, or trade secret.
+"Infringement Claim(s)" means any Claim alleging that Customer's use of or access to any Esri Offering or Service infringes a patent, copyright, trademark, or trade secret.

 d.
-"Loss(es)" means out-of-pocket loss, damage award, settlement amount, cost, or expense, including awarded attorneys' fees.
+"Loss(es)" means expenditure, damage award, settlement amount, cost, or expense, including awarded attorneys' fees.

 a.
-Esri will defend and hold all Indemnitees harmless from any Infringement Claim and indemnify any Loss arising out of an Infringement Claim as set forth in the following paragraphs.
+Esri will defend, hold all Indemnitees harmless from, and indemnify any Loss arising out of an Infringement Claim.

 b.
 If Esri determines that an Infringement Claim is valid, Esri may, at its expense, either (i) obtain rights for Customer to continue using the Esri Offerings or Services or (ii) modify the Esri Offerings or Services while maintaining substantially similar functionality.
 If neither alternative is commercially reasonable, Esri may terminate Customer's right to use the Esri Offerings or Services and will refund any (a) license fees that Customer paid for the infringing Esri Offerings or Services acquired under a Perpetual License, prorated on a 5‑year, straight-line depreciation basis beginning from the initial date of delivery or (b) unused portion of fees paid for Term Licenses, Subscriptions, and Maintenance.